huggingface/blog/personal-copilot.md

 ## How do I use it in VS Code?

 🤗 VS Code Extension [llm-vscode](https://marketplace.visualstudio.com/items?itemName=HuggingFace.huggingface-vscode) coupled with hosting the model via [🤗 Inference EndPoints](https://ui.endpoints.huggingface.co/).
+Please refer the docs on [inference endpoints](https://huggingface.co/docs/inference-endpoints/index) for more details.

 ### Setting an Inference Endpoint
 Below are the screenshots of the Inference Endpoint setting.